DLR-SC/django-prov/docs/django_prov_configuration/activities.rst

 How to record Django class-based views
 --------------------------------------

 Similarly to normal classes, it is not possible to decorate a Django class-based view with a single decorator.
-Additionally, django-prov is tested decorating the ``dispatch()`` method of a Django class-based-view:
+Additionally, django-prov is tested decorating the ``dispatch()`` method of Djangos class-based views:

 .. code-block:: python